Editor’s Note: Originally published on Aug. 6, 2019, updated on Feb. 28, 2023.

 - NAS claimants can file without waiting 2 days for their return authorization.

 - RNR claimants can file an A-Z claim even without return authorization.

 - Some sellers have 2-3 days to challenge a case, rather than the official 5 business days deadline.

-Prevent an A-to-Z Claim on Amazon
+How to Prevent A-to-Z Claims on Amazon

 Prevention is better than cure.
 To reduce your risk of an A-Z claim, go through all the items on this list:

 - Update your return policy with realistic and well-thought-through timelines and rules.